Axway/open-banking-docs/content/en/docs/deployment/installation/apim.md

 ### Configure Amplify Agents

 The following values must be set to reports API and their usage on the **Amplify platform**.
-Note that Private Key and Public Key must be encoded in base64.

 ```yaml
 amplifyAgents: